playframework/playframework/documentation/manual/Migration.md

 Also related to modularization, the `play.data` package and its dependencies were moved out from play core to `javaCore` artifact.
 As a consequence of this, `play.mvc.Controller#form` was moved to `play.data.Form#form`

+## play.db.ebean.Model.Finder.join() renamed to fetch()

+As part of the cleanup the Finder API join methods are replaced with fetch methods.
+They behave exactly same.

 ## Play's Promise to become Scala's Future

 With the introduction of `scala.concurrent.Future` in Scala 2.10 the scala ecosystem made a huge jump to unify the various Future and Promise libraries out there.